-- 1. Double-click on the configuration file (.cfg) for your project to open it with the XGCONF Configuration Editor. - In the "Available Products" area, select the TI-RTOS driver whose behavior you want to control.
-For example, some of the drivers you can configure are the EMAC, GPIO, IC, SDSPI, UART, USBMSCHFatFs, and Watchdog drivers. - 3.
+- 1. Double-click on the configuration file (.cfg) for your project to open it with the XGCONF Configuration Editor. - 2.
+In the "Available Products" area, select the TIRTOS module. - 3.
+Select the Driver Options link. - 4.
 On the configuration page, choose whether to use the instrumented or non-instrumented libraries.